 DOI ICastel 2

-Explain in your own words how humans working to meet their material needs he society. nas led to a divided
+Explain in your own words how humans working to meet their material needs has led to a divided society. bet

 3. Explain how this picture could illustrate the Marxist idea of alienation.

-gettyirnages Zhang Pang
+getty/mages 2 dury Pung

 4. What capitalist or ruling class values can be passed on through these elements of the

 superstructure?

 The family

 Education system

 The media

 The legal system

 5. What did Marx think would be the result of a proletarian revolution?